SocialGouv/graal/README.md

 Additionally, some parameters in the [graal/full_pipeline.py](graal/full_pipeline.py) script are currently hardcoded.
 You will need to modify the file directly (work in progress).

-For instance, to enable or disable the use of Ollama, Albert API, or the FakeLLMAPIClient (which outputs random Latin sentences), you can comment or uncomment the corresponding lines in this section of the code:
+For instance, to enable or disable the use of Ollama, Albert API, Scaleway API, or the FakeLLMAPIClient (which outputs random Latin sentences), you can comment or uncomment the corresponding lines in this section of the code:

 ```python
 llm_api_clients = []